saqibmehmood/data-engineering/README.md

 ---

-To run this project by docker simple run the below given command in project root direcotory where Dockerfile and docker-compose.yml files are present.
+To execute this project via Docker, simply run the command provided below in the project's root directory where the Dockerfile and docker-compose.yml files reside.
+Upon running these commands, the following tasks will be performed:

+Setting up the Flask app and the database.
+Creation of necessary tables in the database.
+Downloading the online retail dataset.
+Conversion of the downloaded file into CSV using a script (to facilitate data copying to the table).
+Copying data from the CSV file into the table.

+Please Note: The file size is fairly large, so please wait a little bit in order to download, convert, and copy the file data to the table.
 ```
 docker-compose up -d
 or